 Solar water heating costs and savings

-Solar water heating panels typically cost between £3,000 and £5,000, and will potentially save you between £55 and £80 a year on water heating costs, with bigger savings to be made if you have an electric heating system.
+Solar water heating panels typically cost between £3,000 and £5,000, and will potentially save you between £65 and £125 a year on water heating costs.
+There are bigger savings to be made if you're currently using LPG to heat your water.

 Video: Which? investigation into solar water heating sales

-In 2010 we went undercover to investigate solar water heating companies and posed as householders wanting to buy a system.
+We went undercover in 2010 to investigate solar water heating companies and posed as householders wanting to buy a system.
 In our probe, 10 out of 14 companies exaggerated the potential savings.

 Here's a clip from our undercover video of the Ideal Solar Energy salesman in action.
 Identities have been disguised to protect our researcher.